rust-lang/rfcs/text/0000-rc-newref-clone.md

 # Summary
 [summary]: #summary

-This RFC proposes the simple addition of a new_ref method to reference-counted pointer types (Rc and Arc) in the standard library synonymous to clone, with a more explicit meaning.
+This RFC proposes the simple addition of a new_ref method to reference-counted pointer types (Rc, Arc and repsective weak pointer types) in the standard library synonymous to clone, with a more explicit terminology.

 # Motivation
 [motivation]: #motivation

-Clone is one of the most loosely defined concept in rust.
+Clone is one of the most vaguely defined concept in rust.
 Clone implementations can be shallow or deep clones which, as the [standard libray documentation](https://doc.rust-lang.org/std/clone/trait.Clone.html) puts it "may or may not be expensive".

 It is therefore required, when reading code that calls clone to know the exact type of the calling object, because the cloning a ```Vec<T>``` and cloning an ```Arc<Vec<T>>``` have very different semantic and performance implications.